PJMantoss/netflix-clone/README.md

 - yarn add normalize.css
 - yarn add fuse.js

-THIRD STEP: I build out the components starting with the Jumbotron component, 25-Dec-2020
+THIRD STEP: I build out the components and containers starting with the Jumbotron, then Footer and Accordion.
+I then created a toggle context and state in the accordion component for displaying and hiding the accordion's body onClick.
+Then I created the Opt-form component for the SignIn/SignUp, the Header and Feature component.

+FOURTH STEP: I hooked up the application with Firebase by creating a firbase context in CONTEXT folder and importing it in index.js

+FIFTH STEP:

+25-Dec-2020